kyscg/kyscg.github.io/_reads/favouritebooks.md

 - The Odyssey by Homer
 - Famous Five series by Enid Blyton
 - The Naughtiest Girl series by Enid Blyton
-- Mythos by Stephen Fry
-- Heroes by Stephen Fry
+- Stephen Fry's Great Mythology Series
 - Harry Potter series by J. K. Rowling
 - The Call of the Wild by Jack London
 - Diary of a Wimpy Kid series by Jeff Kinney
-- Inferno by Dan Brown
+- Angels & Demons by Dan Brown
 - Percy Jackson series by Rick Riordan
 - Heroes of Olympus series by Rick Riordan
 - A Thousand Splendid Suns by Khaled Hosseini